-Flowering Crabapples

-• DREAMWEAVER NEW
+Flowering Crabapples • DREAMWEAVER

 The most petite crab we know of.
-Dreamweaver has a narrow, upright growth habit, forming a compact columnar style tree, that matures at approx. 3m (10ft.) tall and just slightly over 1m (3ft.) wide.
+Dreamweaver has a narrow, upright growth habit, forming a compact columnar style tree, that matures at approx. 3m (10') tall and just slightly over 1m (3') wide.
 Long lasting, bright pink blossoms which deck the tree from top to bottom in spring are accented by glossy, bronze-purple foliage.
-You can tuck a Dreamweaver into a tight corner, or plant a row for an exquisite livingprivacy fence that caters to the birds and the bees.
-SELF-FERTILE | ZONE 2/3
+You can tuck a Dreamweaver into a tight corner, or plant a row for an exquisite living-

-STANDARD (ANTONOVKA) 101-1298
+101-1298 STANDARD (ANTONOVKA)

-ECHTERMEYER WEEPING CRAB
+• ECHTERMEYER WEEPING CRAB